 1. MidWest Homes 42-Inch iCrate Single Door

-- Folds flat for storage or travel
+- Folds flat for convenient storage or travel without requiring tools

-- Single door limits placement
+- Single door limits access options

 2. Amazon Basics 48-Inch Single Door Metal Crate